MagpieRook/Kvasaheim-Django/README.md

 A Django rewrite of http://statistics.kvasaheim.com/.

 ## How to Install
-First, install [Python 3.6.5](https://www.python.org/ftp/python/3.6.5/python-3.6.5.exe), which comes with [pip](https://pypi.org/project/pip/).
+First, install [Python 3.6.6](https://www.python.org/ftp/python/3.6.6/python-3.6.6.exe), which comes with [pip](https://pypi.org/project/pip/).
 Make sure your pip is updated by running `pip install --upgrade pip`

 __Recommended:__ Using pip, install [virtualenv](https://virtualenv.pypa.io/en/stable/installation/).

 Then, download Kvasaheim-Django.

+### Using pipenv (Recommended for Heroku)
+-- TODO --

 ### Using virtualenv (Recommended)
 `virtualenv` is a tool to keep all of your code, packages, and dependencies in one place.
 To learn more about what a virtual environment is and why (and how) to use one, read [Python's documentation on venv](https://docs.python.org/3/tutorial/venv.html).